Welcome to the podcast of Load Caesars for, what are we, Thursday?

 Anyway.

-That that that's a longer conversation that should definitely be had.
+Yes, that's a longer conversation that should definitely be had.

-Um but basically they were using this kind of approach to gain total control, and they will be doubling down on this in Gaza using these technology companies.
+But basically, they were using this kind of approach to gain total control, and they will be doubling down on this in Gaza using these technology companies.

-Um but anyway, what was be what you will find if you go to the Tony Blair website is an invitation for any tech companies and any third world government to come and talk to him so that he could implement the Oracle technology and put all of the data of that country on the cloud, and then that gets used to manage all aspects of life.
+But anyway, what you will find if you go to the Tony Blair website is an invitation for any tech companies and any third world government to come and talk to him so that he could implement the Oracle technology and put all of the data of that country on the cloud.

-And it's really important that Tony Blair was constantly getting paid by the UAE because the most efficient managers of diversity in the world are the UAE, and they do so with a comprehensive police state.
+And it's really important that Tony Blair was constantly getting paid by the UAE because the most efficient managers of diversity in the world are the UAE and they do so with a comprehensive police state.

 Because the surveillance system is so comprehensive.

-The fact that they have always had Tony Blair on their payroll, and the fact that Tony Blair is still pushing digital IDs in the United Kingdom is extremely relevant because the people who pay him implement these kinds of comprehensive surveillance states, and the people who pick in the UAE and the people who pay him out of Oracle explicitly say that they're trying to build the same system everywhere else.
+The fact that they have always had Tony Blair on their payroll and the fact that Tony Blair is still pushing digital IDs in the United Kingdom is extremely relevant because the people who pay him implement these kinds of comprehensive surveillance states and the people who pick in the UAE and the people who pay him out of Oracle explicitly say that they're trying to build the same system everywhere else.

-I what I think is actually going on here is Tony Blair's almost doing a little pilot study of the neck natural next step um with the Palestinian people for his techno globalist elite faction, that seems like what is going on here.
+What I think is actually going on here is Tony Blair is almost doing a little pilot study of the natural next step with the Palestinian people for his techno-globalist elite faction.

-Very clearly, in fact.
+Yes, very clearly, in fact.

-It's not not even slightly concealed.
+It's not even slightly concealed.

-Well, the NHS doesn't have the authority to arrest me.
+It's like, well, the NHS doesn't have the authority to arrest me.

-Well, no, it doesn't even have that, actually.
+It doesn't even have that, actually.

 It does that by accident.